 90% Negroamaro, 10% Malvasia Nera

-The Negroamaro and Malvasia Nera grapes are carefully selected from low-yielding vineyards in the Province of Lecce, in southern Puglia.
+The Negroamaro and Malvasia Nera grapes are carefully selected from low-yielding vineyards in the Province of Brindisi, in southern Puglia.

 The vines are trained in the Guyot system.
 Plant density is around 5.500 plants per hectare with an average yield of 2 kg per plant.
 The plants are an average of 15 to 25 years old.

 Both grape varieties are manually harvested in late September.

 After de-stemming, the grapes are not crushed, allowing them to remain intact, reducing damage to the skins and optimizing colour extraction.
 The two grape varieties are fermented together in stainless steel tanks at a controlled temperature of 23-25°C for 8-10 days.